MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 ## Assessing risk and your security posture

-When you decide to adopt a strategy to prevent breach and reduce the damage caused from one, it is important to consider and quantify the metric of risk.
+When you decide to adopt a strategy to prevent breach and reduce the damage caused from one, it's important to consider and quantify the metric of risk.
 Strategically, the exercise of quantifying risk allows you to set a metric for your appetite for risk.
 This requires that you conduct a baseline risk assessment along with an analysis of the business-critical breaches that may affect your business.
-The combination of your documented risk appetite against breach scenarios which you’re willing to address forms the basis of a breach preparation and remediation strategy.
+The combination of your documented risk appetite against breach scenarios that you’re willing to address forms the basis of a breach preparation and remediation strategy.

-Note that it is virtually impossible to prevent breaches as an absolute.
+Note that it's virtually impossible to prevent breaches as an absolute.
 As described in [Attacker return on investment](rapidly-modernize-security-posture.md#attacker-roi), the aim is to incrementally increase cyberattack friction to a point where the attackers that you’re able or willing to defend against no longer gain a viable return on investment from their attacks.
 The kind of attacks and the economic viability to defend should be captured as part of your risk analysis.

 Reducing damage from a breach gives considerable energy to options during and post breach, which allows your organization to recover quickly from an expected breach or type of breach.
 These breach types and the readiness to recover are defined in subsequent sections in this article.